cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

     mut position_query: Query<(&mut PlayerPosition, &ActionState<Inputs>), With<Predicted>>,
 ) {
     for (position, input) in position_query.iter_mut() {
-        if let Some(input) = &input.value {
         shared::shared_movement_behaviour(position, input);
     }
 }
-}
-app.add_systems(FixedUpdate, movement);
+app.add_systems(FixedUpdate, player_movement);
 ```

 Now you can see why it's a good idea to use shared logic between the client and server for the movement system: by using a shared function, we can ensure
 that the client and server will run the same logic for the player movement, which is crucial for client-side prediction to work correctly.

-Now you can try running the server and client again; you should see 2 cubes for the client; the `Predicted` cube should
+Now you can try running the server and client again.
+The predicted cube should
-move immediately when you send an input on the client.
-The `Confirmed` cube only moves when we receive a packet from the server.
+move immediately when you send an input on the client, with no waiting for the server round-trip.
+(In `simple_box` the client also renders remote players as interpolated copies, so with two clients you'll see your own player predicted and the other player interpolated.)

 ## Snapshot interpolation